LIHPC-Computational-Geometry/gmds/external/googletest/docs/gmock_faq.md

 they set the expectations, which are often different for each test.
 Having an `ON_CALL` in the set-up part of a test doesn't mean that the calls are expected.
 If there's no `EXPECT_CALL` and the method is called, it's possibly an error.
-If we quietly let the call execute through without notifying the user, bugs may creep in unnoticed.
+If we quietly let the call go through without notifying the user, bugs may creep in unnoticed.

 If, however, you are sure that the calls are OK, you can write